Marek Hamšík: 2018–19 season

 On 23 September 2018, Hamšík made his 400th appearance in Serie A in a 3–1 away win over Torino.
 On 28 October, he made his 511th appearance for Napoli in a 1–1 home draw against Roma, equaling Giuseppe Bruscolotti as the club's record all-time appearance holder.
 On 6 November, he overtook Bruscolotti with his 512th appearance in all competitions for Napoli in a 1–1 home draw against Paris Saint-Germain in the Champions League.

 Dalian Professional

 On 14 February 2019, he agreed a contract with Chinese club Dalian Professional (then Dalian Yifang) for a reported fee of €13 million, bringing to an end an eleven-and-a-half year spell with Napoli.
 On 3 March, in the opening match of the 2019 Chinese Super League season, Hamšík made his club debut in a 1–1 away draw against Henan Jianye.
-In 2020, it was reported he earned a weekly wage of about € 200 thousand.
-Earlier reports suggested an annual salary of about 9 million Euros.
+In 2020, it was reported he earned a weekly wage of about €200,000.
+Earlier reports suggested an annual salary of about €9m.